WHY I FEEL

-Determined to add ingredients that would not only be beneficial, but make it taste good Kijana and I added lots and lots of fresh juiced carrots, lemons, limes, lecithin, organic apple cider vinegar, black pepper (for tumeric absorption) and coconut sugar (for both taste and heavy minerals).
+Determined to add ingredients that would not only be beneficial, but make it taste good Kijana and I added lots and lots of fresh juiced, pasteurized carrots, lemons, sunflower lecithin, apple cider vinegar, freshly crushed black pepper (for tumeric absorption) and coconut "sugar" (for both taste and heavy minerals).
 Tweaking the recipe took months of taste-testing by our patient friends and neighbors.

 September 2016...Labor Day weekend--I had entirely too much fun with family and friends.
-I decided to work off all the food and drink I had enjoyed entirely too much --including a delectable 8 course Vietnamese dim sum wedding dinner and a day in the park with friends.
-So I went to the gym after work and did double my normal workout (machines, weights, 20 laps in the pool instead of 10, etc).
+I decided to work off all the food and drink I had enjoyed entirely too much of... so I went to the gym and did double my normal workout (machines, weights, 20 laps in the pool instead of 10, etc).
+Too much, too fast.

-As I left the steam room, I passed out, cracked my skull on a bench and wound up spending a week in a Clear Lake hospital.
-The doctors there ran all sorts of tests trying to find out why I fainted, but all my vitals were coming back to them textbook normal--except for my irregular heartbeat.
+I left the steam room, very dehydrated, passed out and wound up spending a week in a Clear Lake hospital.
+The doctors there ran all sorts of tests trying to find out why I fainted, but all my vitals were coming back textbook normal--except for my irregular heartbeat.
 Anyway, $170,000 worth of tests later, they reluctantly released me with no prescriptions.

-February 26, 2017...The night after a date to see "Get Out" with Kijana, where I had a single mixed drink, I woke up with what I thought was a hang-over.
+February 26, 2017...The night after a date night with Kijana, where I had one single mixed drink, I woke up with what I thought was a hang-over.
 I noticed, however, that I only felt dizzy when I stood up and walked.
 When the same wooziness continued into the next day, my wife took my vitals.
 My BP was 120/80, but my pulse was only 34 beats per minute!
 Since normal pulse rates are closer to the 70-90 BPM, Kijana rushed me to the St. Luke Hospital ER.

-The doctors at St. Luke’s seem amazed that I was totally conscious with 120/80 BP but a heart that was only beating at what would normally be that of a person in a coma. (”How is he even talking to us???”)
+The doctors at St. Luke’s seemed amazed that I was totally conscious with 120/80 BP but a heart that was only beating--now at 32 beats/minute-- at what would normally be that of a person in a coma. (”How is he even talking to us???”)

 Evidently my irregular heart beat was caused by a thickening of the heart muscles that was not allowing the nerves to properly stimulate the bottom portion of my heart.
 They said that the two bottom chambers of my heart (ventricles) had stopped beating completely and only the hard working top chamber (atrium) was standing between me and the great beyond.

 “Ahh...This,” he said tapping the card.
-“Explains it.” and told us, the other doctors--and now student doctors they had called into the room to observe this unusual case.
-He said that all the ingredients listed are anti-inflammatory and there was a high probability that the combination of them worked to aid in thinning my blood enough to help my atrium chamber keep blood flowing to my brain--keeping me conscious...and alive.
+“Explains why he didn't die in his sleep last night.”
+He said that all the ingredients listed are anti-inflammatory and there was a high probability that the combination of them worked to aid in thinning my blood enough to help my heart's atrium keep blood flowing to my brain--keeping me conscious...and alive.
 He then said that the EKG they ran showed that my singular working heart chamber (which had now dropped to 32 BPM) was getting tired and would soon stop if they didn’t put in a pacemaker to stimulate the other chambers to join in and help.

 Made sense to me.

-I resurrected and adapted this 3,000 year old Ayurvedic recipe to save my wife’s life...but it wound up saving mine first.
+I resurrected and adapted this 3,000 year old Ayurveda recipe to save my wife’s life...but it wound up saving mine first.
+God's Grace.